got5/tapestry5-jquery-upload/README.md

 	- based on [https://github.com/valums/file-uploader](https://github.com/valums/file-uploader)

 ## Changelog related to Tapestry 5.4.x branch
+* 4.1.1 : update to use Tapestry tapestry5-jquery 4.1.1
 * 4.1.0 : update to Tapestry 5.4.1
 * 4.0.0 : update to Tapestry 5.4.0
 * 4.0-rc-1 : update to Tapestry 5.4-rc-1